oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 The MELD framework has a number of components, two of which are:

 1. [`meld-clients-core`](https://github.com/oerc-music/meld-clients-core): support code for MELD client (browser) applications based on the Javascript React framework.
-This is a powerful, popular and widely used framework,m created by Facebook, for implementing Web browser applications.
+This is a powerful, popular and widely used framework, created by Facebook, for implementing Web browser applications.
 But with great power comes considerable complexity, and becoming conversant with React can take some considerable effort even for someone already familiar with Javascript.
 Further, React makes heavy use of modern Javascript capabilities and patterns that are a considerable departure from traditional programming models.

 2. [`meld-web-services`](https://github.com/oerc-music/meld-web-services): a set of web services to support MELD client applications.
 Historically, these were custom code to support sessions and annotations, but much of this is being replaced by off-the-shelf [Linked Data Platform (LDP)](https://www.w3.org/TR/ldp/) servers (e.g. [GOLD](https://github.com/linkeddata/gold), and more recently using various deployments of [Solid](https://github.com/solid/specification/).